jtvberg/StreamDock/README.md

    One note: On some services there are scenarios where an option to skip something doesn't show up.
 For instance, on Prime, sometimes the episode recap is not skippable.
 There doesn't appear to be any rhyme or reason as to why sometimes you can't skip a recap or intro for certain shows on certain services, but if you notice that something is playing that you chose to skip and there is no UI element that would allow a user to skip that content, the app is working as intended as there is nothing to key off of for that show/service combo.
 I have even seen scenarios where for a specific episode, there is no option to skip a recap, but you can on other episodes of the same show/service combo.

 ## Stream Search
-   Just added in 0.7.0 you can now search for a stream from the home screen
+   Added in 0.7.0 you can now search for a stream from the home screen
    - The search uses the TMDB API to find titles and show you were you can stream them (but the API does not supply deep links!)
    - TMDB is a community driven movie and TV database.
 You can check it out [here](https://www.themoviedb.org/)
    - Clicking on a search result entry will show you details about the title (clicking on a provider icon will take you to the TMDB page that has the deep link)